HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/personalized_list_portlet.md

 ### Configure content spots and display options

-To configure content spots or display options on the **Personalized List Special Offers portlet**, refer to the following steps.
+To configure content spots or display options on the **Personalized List Special Offers portlet**, refer to the following steps:

 1. Click the **Personalized List Special Offers** dropdown, then select **Configure**.